Learning Poisson Binomial Distributions: Efficient Evaluation of the Poisson Distribution

 \section{Efficient Evaluation of the Poisson Distribution}

 In this section we provide an efficient algorithm to compute an additive approximation to the Poisson probability mass function.
-This seems like a basic operation in numerical analysis, but we were not able to find it explicitly in the literature.
+It seems that this should be a basic operation in numerical analysis, but we were not able to find it explicitly in the literature.
+Our main result for this section is the following.

-Before we state our theorem we need some notation.
-For a positive integer $n$, denote by $|n|$ its description complexity (bit complexity), i.e. $|n| = \lceil \log_2 n \rceil$.
-We represent a positive rational number $q$ as ${q_1 \over q_2}$, where $q_1, q_2$ are relatively prime positive integers.
-The description complexity of $q$ is defined to be $|q| = |q_1|+|q_2|$.
-We are now ready to state our theorem for this section:

 \begin{theorem} There is an algorithm that, on input a rational number $\lambda >0$, and integers $k \ge 0$ and $t>0$, produces an estimate $\widehat{p_k}$ such that